-Follow these guidelines for striking additions to your houseplant collection.
+Follow these guidelines for growing striking additions to your houseplant collection.

 - Water: Keep water in the central cup.
 Change the water frequently with clean water to prevent odor and bacteria.